theNestruo/z80-asm-meter-vscode/README.md

         ![](images/inlayHints.subroutines.position=lineEnd.png)

+* [`z80-asm-meter.inlayHints.exitPoint.subroutinesThreshold`](vscode://settings/z80-asm-meter.inlayHints.exitPoint.subroutinesThreshold): Determines if an unconditional exit point metering inlay hint should be displayed based on how many subroutines it belongs, to avoid cluttering with redundand inlay hints.
+Set to 0 or 1 to always display unconditional exit point metering inlay hints.

+    2 by default.

+* [`z80-asm-meter.inlayHints.exitPoint.linesThreshold`](vscode://settings/z80-asm-meter.inlayHints.exitPoint.linesThreshold): Determines if an unconditional exit point metering inlay hint should be displayed based on the distance (in lines) of the subroutine inlay hint, to avoid cluttering with redundand inlay hints.
+Set to 0 to always display unconditional exit point metering inlay hints.

+    25 by default.

 * [`z80-asm-meter.inlayHints.subroutines.exitPointCount`](vscode://settings/z80-asm-meter.inlayHints.subroutines.exitPointCount): When a subroutine has multiple exit points, determines how many exit points are shown in the tooltip.
 Set to 0 or 1 to disable additional exit points in the tooltip.

     5 by default.